 Returning to the apartment with the police, Dahmer was found rocking and in a state of dissociation just as Tracy Edwards had left him hours earlier.

-Jeffrey Dahmer had killed and dismembered 17 men and boys between 1978 and 1991 in Wisconsin.
-He had taken photographs of many of his victims remains and had engaged in necrophilia and cannibalism, keeping his victims body parts all over his apartment.
+Jeffrey Dahmer killed and dismembered 17 men and boys between 1978 and 1991 in Wisconsin.
+He had taken photographs of many of his victims’ remains and had engaged in necrophilia and cannibalism, keeping his victims’ body parts all over his apartment.

-Robert Ressler was very surprised at the demeanour of Dahmer and his willingness to openly talk about his crimes, his motivations and feelings and the reasons why he committed the horrific acts that he had.
+Robert Ressler was very surprised at the demeanor of Dahmer and his willingness to openly talk about his crimes, his motivations and feelings, and the reasons why he committed the horrific acts that he had.

 He felt Jeffery Dahmer was not of sound mind at the time of his crimes.
 He lived in a fantasy world where he wanted to have a compliant and submissive partner.

 Jeffrey Dahmer’s trial began in January 1992 in Milwaukee where he pleaded guilty to all charges against him.
-His defence team argued Dahmer was insane and could not be held responsible for his actions.
-A number of psychiatrists and psychologists testified in Dahmer’s defence, advising of borderline personality disorder and schizotypal personality disorder.
+His defense team argued Dahmer was insane and could not be held responsible for his actions.
+A number of psychiatrists and psychologists testified in Dahmer’s defense, advising of borderline personality disorder and schizotypal personality disorder.